Elliot438b/java8-design-patterns/README.md

 ### *Class which implements another class also could be a child class.
 ### *Inherit includes two mode: HAS-A, IS-A.
 ### *Inherit is not only use keyword 'extends' but also 'implements'.

+### dependency-injection
+- use Google Guice framework to inject the object.
+- @Inject classModule